Emergency Response Kitchen for School

 Last week during the freeze, a Girls Preparatory School experienced an issue with burst pipes in the ceiling above their kitchen.
 The burst pipes ruined the entire kitchen facility, leaving it inaccessible.

-The school contacted Dawsongroup temporary kitchens, having researched that we could provide an emergency response kitchen.
+The school contacted Dawsongroup kitchens, having researched that we could provide an emergency response kitchen.
 With their kitchen out of use, the school had a short term plan for providing school meals over the next two days.

 Once a full understanding of the school’s requirements was gained over the phone with equipment detailed, a full quote was sent, allowing the school to liaise with their insurance company to ensure viability.